2019 Winner: PowerNet line mechanics with the pole grab (top) and a PowerNet team securing the pole for climbing.

 The EEA Workplace Safety Award is open to all ESI safety stakeholders including the generation, networks, field contracting, consulting and equipment supplier sectors of the electricity supply industry.

 The Award is to recognise excellence in health and safety including achievement or contribution to workplace safety by an organisation or individual.
-The award will be presented at the EEA Conference.
+The award will be presented at the EEA Health and Safety Workshop.

 The award recognises initiatives to: